Thank you! Your submission has been received!

 Even though the methods used to find AI-generated text have their limits, ongoing research and development in this field will lead to new and better ways to find AI-generated text.
 By staying informed and alert, we can help stop the spread of false information, propaganda, and harmful content, which promotes the right way to use information and technology.

-If you're interested in learning more about our data science services, including AI and NLP, we invite you to explore the Imaginary Cloud AI website.
+If you're interested in learning more about our data science services, including AI and NLP, contact us.
 Our expert team is committed to providing cutting-edge solutions to help you harness the power of data and AI in your business.

 You can also watch here Imaginary Cloud's workshop about "A Watermark for Large Language Models" :